omairapalacios/omairapalacios/Readme.md

 - 🔭 I’m currently working at [Konecta Perú](https://www.grupokonecta.com/somos-globales/peru/) and @AdathinkLab as a mentor 💛

-- 📚 I'm learning ReactJs and Python 💚
+- 📚 I'm love cloud technologies 🌨

-- 🌱 I'm always learning and teaching, I love both things.
+- 🌱 I'm always learning and teaching, I like both things.

 - 👨‍💻 Almost all my projects are available at here :octocat:

 - 💬 Ask me about **whatever you want >.<.
 I will try answer!**

-- 📫 How to reach me **omairapalacios95@gmail.com**
+- 📫 How to reach me **omairapalaciosanchez@gmail.com**

 <h3 align="left">Connect with me:</h3>